 - 9. All animals brought to the fair must be for exhibit only. - 10.
 Female animals in estrus shall be judged separately from the rest of the class they are entered in at the discretion of the superintendent.
 Female animals in estrus shall not be allowed in any showmanship class.
 EXCEPTION: If the exhibitors only bovine is in estrus, another junior fair exhibitor bovine may be shown for showmanship at the superintendent's discretion. - 11.
-All goats to be collared and leashed at all times when not confined to stall or pen. - 12.
-No forced filling of any animal of any species will be performed on the fairgrounds without veterinary supervision. - 13.
-No fitting stalls allowed in any aisle in any livestock barn (outside only.) - 14.
+No forced filling of any animal of any species will be performed on the fairgrounds without the professionally hired fair veterinarian's supervision. - 12.
+No fitting stalls allowed in any aisle in any livestock barn (outside only.) - 13.
 The fan policy states that fans will go in one direction crosswise.
 All fans shall be blowing to the east in the beef barn and south in the dairy barn.
 No butt fans.
 No fans will be allowed in the walkway.
 24-inch maximum fan size suggested.
 There will be no fans of any size allowed in the sheep/hog barn.
-The superintendents and/or Fair Board reserve the right to determine acceptable placement and usage. - 15.
+The superintendents and/or Fair Board reserve the right to determine acceptable placement and usage. - 14.
 Between 5:00 a.m. and 8:30 a.m. and 7:00 pm to 10:00 pm., deliveries of animal-care needs may be made through the large animal gate (on south side).
-No vehicles allowed inside fairgrounds for supply delivery/animal-care needs from 9:00 a.m. to 7:00 p.m. - 16.
-ALL CONTAMINATED MILK NOT SUITABLE FOR THE MILK TANK IS THE RESPONSIBILITY OF THE EXHIBITOR AND MUST NOT BE DUMPED OR DISPOSED OF AT THE FAIRGROUNDS. - 17.
+No vehicles allowed inside fairgrounds for supply delivery/animal-care needs from 9:00 a.m. to 7:00 p.m. - 15.
+ALL CONTÂMINATED MILK NOT SUITABLE FOR THE MILK TANK IS THE RESPONSIBILITY OF THE EXHIBITOR AND MUST NOT BE DUMPED OR DISPOSED OF AT THE FAIRGROUNDS. - 16.
 The Waupaca County Fair Board has adopted a policy stating there shall be no euthanizing or butchering of large animals, small animals, or poultry on the grounds at the time of the Waupaca County Fair. - Premises ID information can be found at

-A. http://datcp.wi.gov\animals\premises_registration\ind ex.aspx - 19.
-ALL staples must be removed from ALL display boards in dairy, beef, swine, sheep, horse, and goat barns. - 20.
-Exhibitors may not exceed a maximum of six inches for a bedding pack. - 21.
-Power washers at the fair, due to human and animal safety, are not allowed. - 22.
-If any animal dies while at the fair, the animal cannot be removed from the grounds without the fair veterinarian giving permission. - 23.
-Animal health during the fair is overseen by the Fair Veterinarian.
+A. http://datcp.wi.gov\animals\premises_registration\ind ex.aspx - 18.
+Power washers at the fair, due to human and animal safety, are not allowed. - 19.
+If any animal dies while at the fair, the animal cannot be removed from the grounds without the professionally hired fair veterinarian giving permission. - 20.
+Animal health during the fair is overseen by the professionally hired Fair Veterinarian.
 All animals brought for exhibit need to remain on the fairgrounds for the duration of the fair unless excused by a fair board professionally hired fair veterinarian for health issues / reasons.
+Medicine administered to an animal at the fair needs to be administered by a fair board professionally hired fair veterinarian.
 The following individuals should be present when any animals are being sent home: Fair Veterinarian, exhibitor, parent, and a fair board exhibitor committee member.
-Any exhibitor asked to remove an animal for health reasons must comply. - 24.
+Any exhibitor asked to remove an animal for health reasons must comply. - 21.
 Clipping and grooming of exhibits while on the Fairgrounds is to be done by the exhibitor, his or her immediate family, which includes father, mother, sister, brother or (legal guardian or stepparent with proof of relationship), and/or other participating Waupaca County Fair Junior exhibitors.
-Managerial animals cannot be fitted by the owner unless the owner is a junior or related as stated previously (following State Fair guidelines).
+Managerial animals cannot be fitted by the owner unless the owner is a junior or related as stated previously (following

+State Fair guidelines).
 Failure to comply with this rule may result in animal disqualification, immediate exhibitor disqualification and possible future exhibitor disqualification.